-Question No. 2: If the City Council wishes to increase General Plan densities in the R3 Zoning District, should the City phase the project by addressing the Housing Element and state law requirements and other related tasks first or should the City continue with the full scope of the project?
+Question No. 2: If Council includes Goal 5 to increase densities, should the City phase the project to address the Housing Element and state law requirements and other related tasks first, or should the City continue with the full scope of the project?

-Question No. 3: R3 Sub-Districts and Densities to Study
+Question No. 3: R3 Subdistricts and Densities to Study

 This section covers the range of densities that currently exist in the R3 Zoning District and options for new density ranges to study.
-The question at the end of the section asks which sub-district densities the project should include.

 The key upcoming tasks for this project include prototype analyses, development of objective standards, and other technical studies (including the California Environmental Quality Act (CEQA) process).
 Before these tasks can begin, the City Council must select a preferred growth alternative and any other alternatives that Council wishes to study in detail, including development densities.
 The purpose of this section is to help refine those growth alternatives by identifying the range of heights, densities, and character that Council wishes to incorporate into the R3 Zoning Update project.
-A later question in the report will inform options for where the different sub-districts will land.
-The project team is not seeking EPC/Council direction on a map of these sub-districts at this time.
+A later question in this Study Session memorandum will inform options for where the different subdistricts will land.
+The project team is not seeking Council direction on a map of these subdistricts at this time.

 If the City Council does not endorse Goal 5, the preferred growth alternative would be consistent with the existing General Plan densities.
 More information about potential R3 designations consistent with existing General Plan densities is provided below.
-If the City Council prefers the phased approach, then any increases in density would be considered after Phase 1.
+If the City Council endorses Goal 5 and prefers the phased approach, any increases in density would be considered in Phase 2.